Webpage created: June 05, 2017

 The Southern Railway was formed by the amalgamation of London and South Western Railway Company with the London, Brighton and South Coast Railway Company, the London, Chatham and Dover Railway Company, and the South Eastern Railway Company as a result of the Railways Act 1921.
 The new Company began operating on January 1st 1923.
 In the Plymouth area, this meant that it took over the running of the old London and South Western Railway Company's lines and the Friary Engine Shed.

 During the Southern Railway Company's time running the Railways of Old Plymouth it achieved nothing except some improvements in locomotive capabilities.
-It did introduce "The Atlantic Coast Express" in 1926 and brought the locomotive "Lord Hood" to Devonport Station but that was all.
+It did introduce "The Atlantic Coast Express" on Monday July 19th 1926 and brought the locomotive "Lord Hood" to Devonport Station but that was all.

 With the introduction of the winter timetable for 1943-44 the method of working the Plymouth to Brighton and Portsmouth trains was altered.
 Previously the two portions had split at Fareham, Hampshire, and joined together again there in the Down direction but now only the Up train did that.
 In the reverse direction the portion from Brighton, depart 11.45am, ran via Southampton to Romsey, at which station it was joined by the Portsmouth portion that had run via Eastleigh.
 Neither trains had called at Romsey previously.